palantir/hadoop-crypto/README.md

 [Openssl](https://www.openssl.org/) native cryptography libraries if they are available.
 If these libraries are not available, then the Java Cryptography Extension is used instead.

-To use the Openssl native libraries, included them in the `LD_LIBARY_PATH` variable of your application's environment.
+To use the Openssl native libraries, include them in the `LD_LIBARY_PATH` variable of your application's environment.
 Java applications can also use the `java.library.path` Java property.